Topcoder-Consulting/minisite-template/readme.md

 index.ejs - contains all of the code and text for the site.
 Feel free to change as needed.
 There is a section to display a list of challenge from the tc-search api and a leaderboard from the tc-leaderboard api.

 app.js - the node application that runs the site.
-It has a couple of settings near the top that defines the URLs for the challenges search endpoint and the leaderboard endpoint.
+It has a couple of settings near the top that defines the URLs for the challenges search endpoint,  the leaderboard endpoint and the community display name.

 # Challenges List